 - Buy Tales of the City at Peculiar Tomes.

-- Buy Tales of the City from Obverse Books, Amazon.co.uk or Amazon.com, or subscribe to Year 2 of the Obverse Quarterly at Obverse Books.
+- Buy Tales of the City from Obverse books as a paperback or ebook, or subscribe to Year 2 of the Obverse Quarterly.

 www.infinitarian.com created and maintained by Philip Purser-Hallard.

 All material © Philip Purser-Hallard 2012 except where otherwise noted, and not to be used without permission.

 City of the Saved logo © Cody Quijano-Schell 2012.